coescobar/lbne-fd-closeout/README.md

-This repository holds the source for the LBNE Closeout document.
+The LBNE Far-Site Detector Closeout document.
 ====

 Related documents and links